 That’s why Emily Drouin stepped in.
 For the last few years, she and her husband, Jeremy, have been designing and self-publishing a comic book series called Eplis.

 The sci-fi themed story chronicles the journey of scientist Dr. Archimedes as he battles against his enemy, Krios, who tries to devour entire star systems as a source of energy.

 She, too, tries to make the comics colorful and full of whimsy to keep kids reading.

 “For me, I always felt like comics should be fun,” she said.

 The medium, she said, allows both her and her readers to be creative and silly.
 She saturates the pages with colorful images of the heroes and uses illustrious action words to help narrate the story.

 “It’s appealing because they have a lot of excitement and color on the page,” she said.

 The Drouins also started Kids Con New England, a convention that holds a bounty of arts-themed and educational workshops for kids about the field to introduce them to the world of comics.

-This June will be the second year the event is being held as a standalone event, though Drouin said she’s held small kids conventions within other comic conventions.
+June 2018 will be the third year the event is being held as a standalone event, though Drouin said she’s held small kids conventions within other comic conventions.
 Last year, about 1,000 kids and their families showed up for the inaugural event.